 - 21. Management must provide a place for official timers and announcers to work without obstruction or interference. - 22.
 Contestant signage while competing or participating in the arena must comply with the Association Patch Program regulations and must be registered with the Association office.
 No announcements over the public address system will be allowed. - 23.
 The minimum length for all new outdoor arenas and all portable arenas shall be two hundred feet (200'), inside measurement. - 24.
 Ground conditions must be maintained for all events in an effort to prevent needless injury to stock and contestants.
 Rodeo committee must have proper equipment in place to maintain safe ground conditions.
 Committee must have equipment with the ability to rip, level, compact and maintain (harrow and water) arena footing.
 A rodeo or event can be delayed, cancelled or called off at any time that the officials or CPRA administrations deems the footing to be unsafe for animals in competition. - a.
-If slack is run before first performance of rodeo, it is mandatory to work and water the ground the same as will be done for the performance. - 25.
-The minimum requirement for public liability insurance is two million dollars (\$2,000,000) and the CPRA (Canadian Professional Rodeo Association) must be added as an additional named insured.
-For rodeos that are also sanctioned by the PRCA, then the Professional Rodeo Cowboys Association must also be added as an additional named insured.
+If slack is run before first performance of rodeo, it is mandatory to work and water the ground the same as will be done for the performance. - b.
+If any event is cancelled after some have competed due to dangerous conditions, the event may be paid off using the day money system in order not to sacrifice money won at that rodeo or event.
+Take the total pot less 6% and divide by total number of entries then multiply that by the entries in the performance/slack you are paying off. - c.
+In the case of cancellation of an event as per 24. b, if half or more of the contestants competed (51%), then all added money plus applicable entry fees are to be paid out to those contestants and points will count.
+If less than half compete, a prorated portion of the added money plus applicable entry fees are to be paid out and only those points will count.
+Each performance of slack should be figured individually, unless all performances or slack contain the same number of contestants.
+These monies will count towards the standings and the rodeo shall count towards contestants rodeo count.